jcs-elpa/manage-minor-mode-table/README.md

   <img src="./screenshot/demo.png" width="450" height="513"/>
 </p>

-This package is base on [manage-minor-mode](https://github.com/emacsorphanage/manage-minor-mode), but uses `tabulated-list` instead of the dedicated interface buffer.
+This package is base on [manage-minor-mode](https://github.com/emacsorphanage/manage-minor-mode), but it uses `tabulated-list` instead of the dedicated interface buffer.
+There are not much differences between the two packages, IMO this is a better way to manage `minor-mode`s.

 ## Usage

-Call `manage-minor-mode-table` function like this.
+Call `manage-minor-mode-table` function/command like this.

 ```
 M-x manage-minor-mode-table